Master of Science in Computer Science

 - Knowledge of practical computer science applications

-The program features a core curriculum covering essential computer science topics, including database management, operating systems, software engineering, and data structures.
-Additionally, students have an opportunity to select elective courses in specialized areas such as cryptography, data mining, and digital image processing, allowing them to tailor their education to their interests and career goals.
+The program offers a core curriculum that covers fundamental computer science topics, including database management, operating systems, software engineering, and data structures.
+Additionally, students can select elective courses in specialized areas, such as cryptography, data mining, and digital image processing, allowing them to tailor their education to their individual interests and career objectives.

 CSCI 812: Advanced Database Management

-This course delves into advanced database management topics such as normalization, query optimization, distributed databases, data warehousing, and big data.
+This course explores advanced topics in database management, including normalization, query optimization, distributed databases, data warehousing, and big data.
 It also teaches students how to integrate object-oriented technologies into relational database design and vice versa.
 The curriculum emphasizes extensive SQL practice and database instance tuning.
 By covering these additional topics, the course aims to enhance query writing skills and deepen students' understanding of the field.
 Overall, the goal is to provide students with an advanced grasp of database design, implementation, and management principles through hands-on projects and exploration of advanced database technologies.

 CSCI 831: Advanced Operating Systems

-This is a graduate course that discusses advanced topics in distributed operating systems.
-The topics covered are synchronization, consistency and replication, distributed shared memory, fault tolerance and security, and distributed file systems.
-This course builds upon the topics covered in a typical undergraduate operating systems course, such as Process Synchronization, Interprocess Communication, and File System Organization.
+This course builds upon the topics covered in a typical undergraduate operating systems course, including process synchronization, Interprocess Communication, and File System Organization.
 After a brief review, these topics are studied in the context of distributed operating systems.

 CSCI 663: Introduction to Cryptography

-This course considers the basic knowledge of cryptography, both traditional and modern.
-This knowledge is the basis for future studies on network security.
+This course provides a comprehensive foundation in cryptography, encompassing both traditional and modern approaches.
+This knowledge serves as the foundation for future studies in network security.

 Discover the full Master of Science in Computer Science course listing by visiting the Academic Catalog.

-Graduates, equipped with a strong foundation in both theoretical and practical aspects of computer science, are well-prepared to make meaningful contributions to the industry.
-A key advantage of earning an M.S. in Computer Science is the strong demand for skilled specialists, opening the door to exceptional career opportunities.
+Graduates gain a strong foundation in the theoretical and practical aspects of computer science, preparing them to make meaningful contributions to the industry.
+An M.S. in Computer Science opens the door to a wide range of high-demand, rewarding career opportunities.

 Data Scientist